11 Lessons I’ve Learned Blogging With 100 Posts

 Quality over Quantity

 You might have heard of this saying quite a lot but I can 50/50 agree to this.
-Both of it is like Ying and Yang.
+Both of them is like Ying and Yang.

 You're right when quality is very important but so is consistency.
 If you're posting one quality once a month, then how will your readers keep up with your post?
 How will you improve your SEO rank when you have little to fewer posts?